- Version 10.2 released featuring mobile policy enforcement via L2TP over IPsec VPN. Read the Press Release or Changelog.

 - Faster installation, backup and restore with local apps.

-- New app!
-HTTPS Inspector
+- HTTPS Inspector

 - Next-generation networking layer